 - Wrong drug label

-Are Medication Errors Common ?
+Are Medication Errors Common?

 As we continue to witness medical advances and breakthroughs in medicine, the number of medication options available to medical professionals increases.
 Quite unfortunately, this creates room for more mistakes being made.
-Take for instance, if a patient is prescribed a large amount of medication, the chances of a mistake increase.
+Take for instance, if a patient is prescribed a large amount of medication, the chances of a mistake are likely to increase.

 What Are The Effects of Medication Errors ?